“Experiences from ‘The Flow’ (10): Farangs and Asians – Polarized Views.”

 Never get between an Asian woman and her family – YOU WILL LOSE.

 “Saam Nuk Bun Khun” is an integral part of Thai culture.
 This is the unbreakable connection and respect for the parents.
-Because of conditioning and culture, children will go to great lengths to show their parents how much they love and respect them.
+Because of conditioning and culture, children will go to great lengths to show their parents how much they love and

 They will work at any job (including prostitution) until exhaustion to send money to their parents.
 They will live miserly – eating cheap food and living in a stifling, small apartment – to send money to their parents.